10 Ideas for Charity Knitting

 Laura's Da Love pattern is free... knit one and share it with a Lasagna Love chef near you!

-There are places in every community that accept donations: the NICU at your local hospital, Cancer Resource Centers, homeless shelters, mutual aid groups, etc. Call around, ask your local knitting guild or LYS… they are sure to have a list.
+There are places in every community that accept donations: the NICU at your local hospital, Cancer Resource Centers, homeless shelters, mutual aid groups, etc. Call around and ask your local knitting guild or LYS… they are sure to have a list.

 At least 40% of homeless youth in New York City identify as LGBTQ+.
 Knit the Rainbow works to empower and protect these youth by providing them with handmade knit & crochet winter clothing accessories.